johnshields/SHA512-Calculator/README.md

 SHA-512 is designed to be difficult to reverse the process; otherwise, the algorithm would be pointless.
 The algorithm is often used for password hashing, thus why it is structured to be secure.
 The algorithm is a one-way function, meaning when a message gets passed through it, it is chopped and changed around using the logical functions ROTR, SHR, Maj, and Cha.
-'Big' and 'little' Simgas work with these functions to get the hash computation.
+'Big' and 'little' Sigmas work with these functions to get the hash computation.
 With these functions in place, blocks of bytes and words are pre-processed, padded then hashed over.
 The message gets almost lost in the process and is transformed into 128 Hexadecimal characters.

 NIST officially deprecated SHA-512's predecessor SHA-1 in 2011.
 However, many companies still rely on it.
 GIT strongly depends on SHA-1 for the identification and integrity checking of all file objects and commits.
-It is essentially possible to create two repositories with the same head commit hash and different contents, say a benign source code and a backdoored one.
+It is essentially possible to create two repositories with the same head commit hash and different contents, say a benign source code and a back-doored one.
 An attacker could potentially selectively serve either repository to targeted users.
 This vulnerability will require attackers to compute their collision. [[12]](http://shattered.io/)